 Peter Sparding is a fellow based in Washington, DC, where he works on foreign and economic policy developments in the United States and Europe.
 Sparding’s work has focused on the impact of political and economic crises in Europe on transatlantic relations, in particular between the United States and Germany.
 Currently, he is writing a book on the evolution of the US–German relationship.

-He regularly briefs government agencies, congress, the private sector, and other stakeholders on a range of transatlantic policy issues.
-He has been quoted in or contributed to a variety of print, radio, and television media outlets, including the New York Times, AFP, Bloomberg, CNN, CCTV, Euronews, NPR’s Marketplace, and German public radio.
+He has also worked on issues related to transatlantic and global trade, authoring several reports on the Transatlantic Trade and Investment Partnership and the Transpacific Partnership.
+He regularly briefs government agencies, Congress, the private sector, and other stakeholders on a range of transatlantic policy issues.
+He has been quoted in or contributed to a variety of print, radio, and television media outlets, including the New York Times, AFP, ZEIT Online, Bloomberg, CNN, NPR, and he frequently appears on German TV and radio.

 Sparding previously worked in GMF’s Berlin office.
 He holds a master’s degree in political science from Freie University in Berlin and has also studied at the University of Copenhagen in Denmark.
 He is a 2015 Atlantic Council US–German Next Generation fellow.
 In addition to his native German, he is fluent in English and speaks French and Danish.